 Other than her attorney in the court room, Renier's leading male defender offering testimony before the jury was, not surprisingly, Robert Ressler.

-As of March 15, 2015 FBI agent Robert Ressler's highly supportive quotes from decades ago still decorate Mrs. Renier's web site.
+As of early 2022 FBI agent Robert Ressler's highly supportive quotes from decades ago still decorate Mrs. Renier's web site.
 In the late 1980's according to one Virginia Sheriff "Ressler discussed opening investigative options" by encouraging the use of Renier and "privately pushed" some "off the charts" paranormal investigative methods.

 And for Robert Ressler that included repeatedly helping connect local law enforcement personnel directly with Noreen Renier and her claims to communicate with the dead and missing persons.

-In the case of the plane crash outlined by TV psychic Noreen Renier in her biography A Mind For Murder, she visioned bodies in the wrong places, the carrying of bodies actually sealed within the crashed aircraft, surroundings at the crash site which never existed, survivors who didn't survive, and the stumbling over of bodies that never happened.
+In the case of the plane crash outlined by TV psychic Noreen Renier in her biography A Mind For Murder, she visioned bodies in the wrong places, the carrying of bodies actually sealed within the crashed aircraft, surroundings at the crash site which never existed, survivors who actually died immediately, and the stumbling over of bodies that never happened.

 Noreen Renier has repeatedly claimed that she speaks "under the auspices of the Rhine Research Center" and in 2010 cited the Rhine Research Center to her bankruptcy court as one of her employers.
 Yet the RRC apparently hasn't sought to publicly correct or acknowledge exaggerations in a host of psychic claims made by Noreen Renier, including her claims about the air crash events.

-Indeed in June 2006, the Rhine Research Center posted a 1990 statement from Rod Englert of Forensic Consultants.
+Amidst 2006 federal court questioning about her credibility and claims, Noreen Renier posted on her personal website a 1990 statement from Rod Englert of Forensic Consultants.
 It reads in part, "In a lot of the cases new information comes forth as a result of Noreen's consultation.
 She has established a formidable track record for honesty and professionalism."

-Rod Englert as a "qualified court expert" actually backed a female psychic who testified four years earlier in a court that she often spoke to the dead and in one case stopped toilets from overflowing due to hauntings.
-Incredibly the psychic he backs ---who convinced a jury she was real---was Noreen Renier.
+Rod Englert in 1990 called himself a "qualified court expert" and had actually backed a female psychic who testified four years earlier in a court that she often spoke to the dead and in one case stopped toilets from overflowing due to hauntings.
+Not surprisingly that psychic he backed ---who convinced a jury she was a authentic medium taking with ghosts over-flowing toilets---was Noreen Renier.
 Apparently Noreen Renier is talented at finding courtroom backers who are both highly naive and can fall for her paranormal deceptions.

 Likewise, in June 2006, William Roll who was an Advisory Board Member of the Rhine Research Center stated "Noreen has now written a remarkable book, A Mind for Murder, about her work for the police and the FBI.
 I haven’t had much success myself in getting experimental evidence for this ability, but I've done the next best thing by writing reviews of the major work, including Noreen’s book."